exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/00_Introduction - Making the Leap/02_Coding in Server-side JavaScript/index.md

 Once you get comfortable enough with JS, reading and understanding code with Promises won't be an issue.

-So, if someone tells you that JS is not a production-strength language and it is hard to learn for a classically trained dev - they are likely way behind the curve on what the modern JS is these days.
+So, if someone tells you that JS is not a production-strength language and it is hard to learn for a classically trained developer - they are likely way behind the curve on what the modern JS is these days.
 <br>
 Read on, and you'll begin coding professional JS backend software in a matter of hours!